Easy3D 2.6.1

 mat4 worldMatrix ( ) const

-Returns the 4x4 OpenGL transformation matrix represented by the Frame.
+Returns the world transformation matrix of the Frame.

 Examples